backupbrew/switchbrew/Internet Browser.md

-<b>Internet Browser</b> is a web browser preloaded on the Nintendo
+<b>Internet Browser</b> *(unconfirmed)* is a web browser preloaded on
-Switch.
+the Nintendo Switch.
 It is presumably based on Webkit.
-(Its unknown if the ns next-to-1.0 have a "web browser", but is known that the ns (next-to-1.0) have a browser applet to hotspots that need authentication)
+(Its unknown if the ns next-to-1.0 have a "web browser", but is *confirmed?* that the ns (next-to-1.0) have a browser applet to hotspots that need authentication)

 ## Known User Agent Strings